kristoffer-dyrkorn/software-renderer/tutorial/3/README.md

-# A fast and correct triangle rasterizer
+# The first, basic rasterizer

 In this section, we will _finally_ get to draw a triangle on the screen - using the method we have described in section 1, and the setup code from section 2.